mongodb/docs/source/administration/monitoring.rst

 ```````

 The :doc:`dbStats data </reference/database-statistics>` is accessible
-by way of the :mongodb:command:`dbStats` command.
+by way of the :dbcommand:`dbStats` command.
 This command returns
 a document that contains data reflecting the amount of storage used
 and data contained in the database, as well as object, collection, and
 index counters among other relevant information.
 Use this data to